3fon3fonov/exostriker/README.md

 * Import/Export of work sessions and multi-sessions.
 * Export plots to a matplotlib window for further customization.
 * Export ready to use LaTeX tables with best-fit parameters, errors, and statistics.
-* Handy text editor and calculator tools.
+* Handy text-editor and calculator tools.
 * Multi-platform: It works on MAC OS (10.6+), Linux (Suse, Mint, Ubuntu, etc.) and Windows 10.
 * Integrated Bash-shell (Linux only).
 * Integrated Jupyter shell.
-* Importable as a standard python library (i.e., ideal for scripting and notebooks, see "Examples").
+* Importable as a standard python library (i.e., ideal for scripting and notebooks, see "Notebook_and_script_examples").
-* Print the GUI screen into a .jpeg image (useful for sharing quick results, just like the image above).
+* Print the GUI screen into a .jpeg/.png image (useful for sharing quick results, just like the image above).

 What is to be implemented: